aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/03-plugins/index.md

 - **Finance:** allows the DAO to manage its **treasury** or use it to invest (e.g., in lending, staking, or NFT mints).

-- **Membership:** determines **who** will be a part of the DAO and their roles within them.
+- **Membership:** determines **who** will be a part of the DAO and what role they have.
 This can mean minting governance tokens like [ERC-20](https://eips.ethereum.org/EIPS/eip-20), NFTs, or any other token standard.
-Typically, membership related plugins grant permissions (e.g., based on token ownership) to other addresses.
+Typically, membership-related plugins grant permissions based on token ownership or maintenance of a curated list of addresses.

 - And **anything** else that comes to mind!